 - If you do not receive confirmation of the diagnosis that you have been seeking, this can be very challenging and upsetting for some people.
 You must consider how you will feel if you do not receive a diagnosis.

 - Sometimes people’s sense of identity is affected negatively by a formal diagnosis of autism.
 Depression, confusion, loss of self-confidence, shame, anger and feelings of failure are some of the reactions that can occur.
 For most people these are understandable feelings and will hopefully ease with help, support and positive awareness and acceptance.

 Who can make a diagnosis?

-Many people with ASC also suffer from a number of coexisting mental and physical health disorders, the treatment of which may be complicated by this comorbidity.
-A number of psychosocial interventions can be used to target these conditions, for instance, Cognitive-Behavioural Therapies have been used to treat Depression or Anxiety or OCD in individuals with ASC.
-More information can be found on our pages on psycho-social interventions.
-When coexisting conditions such as Depression, Anxiety or ADHD are successfully treated, a person’s ASD should become easier to manage.
+Many people with ASD also suffer from a number of coexisting mental and physical health disorders, the treatment of which may be complicated by this comorbidity.
+A number of psychosocial interventions can be used to target these conditions, for example, Cognitive-Behavioural Therapies have been used to treat depression, anxiety or OCD in individuals with ASD.
+When coexisting conditions such as depression, anxiety or ADHD are successfully treated, most people’s ASD should become easier to manage.

-Although the main components of ADHD and ASD are different, they can share some of the same symptoms and presenting issues.
-People can be diagnosed with both at the same time, and it does appear that being diagnosed with either ASD or ADHD increases the likelihood of that person being diagnosed with the other.
+Although the main components of ADHD and ASD are different, they can share some of the same symptoms, which at times causes diagnostic challenges.
+People can be diagnosed with both, and it does appear that being diagnosed with either ASD or ADHD increases the likelihood of that person being diagnosed with the other.
 However, the two are separate conditions.

-I think I have ASD – Is it too late to get a diagnosis after a certain age?
+I think I have ASD – Is it too late to have an assessment after a certain age?

 It is never too late to get a diagnosis.
 A diagnosis can help increase understanding (yours and others’), and help you to work on any areas within your life that you find challenging.
 Learning about ASD, and understanding any potential problems you might be experiencing as a result of having the condition, can help you at any age and any stage in life.